d2d-weizhi/focus-flow/README.md

 - We picked a good secondary colour, `#F59E0B` to signify our "break time" period.
 - Named the secondary colour as "Spiced Honey".
 - To simplify and prevent potential error when it comes to calculating the time period in seconds, I have renamed and added `breakTimeInSec(focusTime)` and `focusTimeInSec(focusTime)` functions.
+- Refactored part of the code to make calculating the timeElapse simpler.
+All that is needed is `setTimeElapsed(timeElapsed => timeElapsed + 1);`
+- We only reset our `timeElapsed` state variable to 0 whenever a time period switches between 'focus' and 'break'.
+- Learned that `timerId` serves as a unique identifier for each instance of `setTimeout()`.
+The "coat checking" analogy helps.
+We store its value as a reference using `timerId.current`.
+- Remember to always clear the timeout when it is no longer needed (stopping or pausing it).Use the `clearTimeout(timerId)` function.
+- Added two separate gradient effects for our `CircularProgressBar` with a 45% diagonal effect.
+This provides a natural lighting effect in accordance to material design guidelines.
+- Added a slight animation to the `CircularProgressBar` so it will have a "refilling" CSS animation when a time period finishes and transitions, `transition-all duration-500`.

 ## Features